intmus/inttheory22-23/_02-int-scales-keys/b1-intervals.md

 ---
 layout: chapter
-title: Lesson 2a - Identifying and Labeling Intervals
+title: Lesson 2b - Identifying and Labeling Intervals
 abc: true
 ---

-Now that we have formalized our notation at the fundamental level of music notation--a single pitch--we need a method to measure the distance between two pitches.
+To this point, we have discussed formal labeling systems for a single pitch, as well as how we can combine these pitches to create scales.
+Our next step up the ladder of complexity will be develop a method to measure the distance between any two pitches, and we do this in Western music notation by looking at the distance between two pitches changes in function when in a scale.

 ## **Intervals**